-Objectively, it’s easy to argue that a 50/50 custody schedule between parents following a divorce or another custody scenario is going to be the fairest arrangement.
+Objectively, it’s easy to argue that a 50/50 custody schedule in California between parents following a divorce or another custody scenario is going to be the fairest arrangement.
 It’s important to recognize, though, that such a schedule can often be challenging to make work.
 It’s critical that parents have a strong understanding of what to expect.
 Hopefully, that understanding will allow them to prepare in a way that takes all the relevant factors into consideration.
 Working with an experienced child custody lawyer can be very helpful in ensuring that nothing major is missed in the planning phase.

 A 50/50 parent schedule relies on the ability of both parents to operate collaboratively with each other.
 More often than not, this requires a situation where the parents are no longer together but are also still able to communicate with each other, rely on each other, and allow each other some grace when the unexpected arises.
 There are situations where this can work.
 The willingness of the parents will determine a lot in regard to that being the case.
 It’s also important to recognize that, even if the schedule can be made to work for the parents, a judge still might not approve it.
 Their duty is to determine what is in the child’s interests, and if they feel that the only schedule that works will be too disruptive to the child’s life, they may order something slightly different.
 An experienced custody attorney, though, can help you prepare a schedule that addresses those concerns.